DragonLiu1995/DragonLiu1995.github.io/_pages/about.md

-I am a ML Research at Apple AI/ML.
+I am a ML Researcher at Apple AI/ML.
 Before joining Apple, I obtained my Ph.D. degree from the University of Washington, where I conducted research in the NeuroAI Lab under the supervision of Prof. [Eli Shlizerman](https://faculty.washington.edu/shlizee/).
 My research interests broadly lie in computer vision, audio generation and multi-modal learning.
 Prior to that, I received my B.S. degree in Electrical Engineering at Shanghai Jiaotong University.